mudler/LocalAI/README.md

 - [x] Multi-model support
 - [x] Have a webUI!
 - [x] Allow configuration of defaults for models.
-- [ ] Enable automatic downloading of models from a curated gallery, with only free-licensed models.
+- [ ] Enable automatic downloading of models from a curated gallery, with only free-licensed models, directly from the webui.

 ## Star history